Body found in SC clothing donation bin gives hope for family of missing loved one - NewsBreak

 KERSHAW COUNTY, S.C.
 (TCD) -- Law enforcement officials reportedly found a woman's body inside a clothing donation bin over the weekend and believe she had been inside for a long period of time.
 According to WLTX-TV, on Saturday, Dec.
 31, a passerby reportedly noticed a foul odor emanating from the...

-Visitation hours return to Sumter Lee Regional Detention Facility after months-long pause
+3 years later: Community remembers Florence airport officer killed in line of duty

-SUMTER, S.C. — Starting this week, visitation hours are back at the Sumter Lee Regional Detention Center after a nearly four month break.
-"It was great to be able to see him," Sandra Myers said about visiting her son.
-"You want to put your arms around him but you can’t 'cuz you’re speaking through a glass, but it’s better than nothing."
+FLORENCE, S.C.
+(WPDE) — Thursday marks three years since Florence Airport Officer Jackson Winkeler was shot and killed following a traffic stop at the airport.
+SLED arrested and charged James Edward Bell with murder in his death.
+Public safety members met at the Latta Police Dept. for a memorial...

-Sheriff: Student pushed off balcony at West Florence High School; principal releases statement
+Sheriff: Student pushed off balcony at South Carolina high school; principal releases statement

 FLORENCE, S.C.
 (WBTW) — A student suffered from a sprained knee and wrist Wednesday after being pushed off a balcony at West Florence High School, according to a statement from the school principal.
 The school’s resource officer responded to stop a fight when the student went over the balcony, Florence County Sheriff TJ Joye said. […]